 Digital Generation has accumulated debt amounting to 4 times Ebitda, compared with the average of 2.5 times among U.S. advertising firms valued at $250 million or more, according to data compiled by Bloomberg.
 Still, Digital Generation will produce about $70 million to $100 million in free cash flow annually, meaning it can pay off its net debt in three to four years, Ferris said.

 Short sellers are boosting bets that the shares, already trading at a discount to net assets, will keep falling.
-The percentage of stock borrowed and then sold was 10.3 percent as of July 18 and climbed to a 21-month high of 12.8 percent on June 13, according to data (DGIT) compiled by Markit.
+The percentage of stock borrowed and then sold was 10.3 percent as of July 18 and climbed to a 21-month high of 12.8 percent on June 13, according to data (DGIT:US) compiled by Markit.

 “We are supportive of the board’s decision to formally explore strategic alternatives,” RDG Capital’s Glass said last week.
 “We and other significant shareholders have communicated this view to management and appreciate their responsiveness to shareholders’ input.”